danieldelcore/trousers/README.md

 A function that accepts a predicate function or boolean and returns a new function which accepts a tagged template.
 The tagged template will only be rendered if the predicate returns a truthy value.

 > Note: Modifiers are dependant on order.
-Be sure to organise the order of your modifiers with the understanding that the bottom most modifer will potentially be overriding the style rules defined in the modifiers and elements delcared before it.
+Be sure to organise the order of your modifiers with the understanding that the bottom most modifier will potentially be overriding the style rules defined in the modifiers and elements declared before it.

-Modifiers follow the same methodoligy as [Modifiers in BEM](https://en.bem.info/methodology/quick-start/#modifier).
+Modifiers follow the same methodology as [Modifiers in BEM](https://en.bem.info/methodology/quick-start/#modifier).

 -   Defines the appearance, state, or behavior of a block or element
 -   A modifier can't be used alone, a modifier can't be used in isolation from the modified block or element.
 A modifier should change the appearance, behavior, or state of the entity, not replace it